JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page.md

 4. To change the background color for our home screen.
-We will use **backgroundColor** named argument that inside **Scaffold** widget.
+We will use the **backgroundColor** named argument that inside the **Scaffold** widget.

 ```dart
 Scaffold(